quirinobrizi/actio/README.md

 # Actio

-A Java based business process management service
+Actio is a business process management (BPM) service, at its foundation